CasparCG/server/dependencies64/cef/README.txt

 Required components:

 * CEF core library
-    libcef.dll

-* Unicode support
-    icudtl.dat
+    libcef.so

 Optional components:

 * Localized resources
     locales/
   Note: Contains localized strings for WebKit UI controls.
-A .pak file is loaded from this folder based on the CefSettings.locale value.
+A .pak file is loaded from this folder based on the value of environment variables which are read with the following precedence order: LANGUAGE, LC_ALL, LC_MESSAGES and LANG.
   Only configured locales need to be distributed.
 If no locale is configured the default locale of "en-US" will be used.
 Locale file loading can be disabled completely using CefSettings.pack_loading_disabled.
 The locales folder path can be customized using CefSettings.locales_dir_path.

 * Other resources
     cef.pak
-    cef_100_percent.pak
-    cef_200_percent.pak
     devtools_resources.pak
   Note: Contains WebKit image and inspector resources.
 Pack file loading can be disabled completely using CefSettings.pack_loading_disabled.
 The resources directory path can be customized using CefSettings.resources_dir_path.

-* FFmpeg audio and video support ffmpegsumo.dll
+* FFmpeg audio and video support libffmpegsumo.so
   Note: Without this component HTML5 audio and video will not function.

-* Angle and Direct3D support
-    d3dcompiler_43.dll (required for Windows XP)
-    d3dcompiler_47.dll (required for Windows Vista and newer) libEGL.dll
-    libGLESv2.dll
-  Note: Without these components HTML5 accelerated content like 2D canvas, 3D CSS and WebGL will not function.

-* Windows Vista 64-bit sandbox support (32-bit distributions only)
-    wow_helper.exe
-  Note: Without this component the 32-bit build of CEF will not run on 64-bit Vista machines with the sandbox enabled.

 LICENSING